erickmerchant/vanilla-kit/README.md

 # html-render

 A tiny front-end framework using a fluent interface for constructing UI.
 Also has shallow reactivity.
-Only **1.42 kB** minified and compressed.
+Only **1.5 kB** minified and compressed.
 Also it's fully tree-shakeable if you use a bundler like rollup.
 Currently it is hosted on JSR.
 Install with `deno add @erickmerchant/html-render`.
-Or use it from [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/html-render@~0.12.0/lib.min.js) and add it to your import map.
+Or use it from [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/html-render@~0.13.0/lib.min.js) and add it to your import map.
 See the examples directory for usage.

 ## API

 ### `watch` and `effect`

 The reactivity API. `watch` will make an object reactive so that any time a property changes any effects that read that prop are rerun. `effect` is for effects that are not part of the DOM.
-For instance setting localStorage or computed properties.
+For instance setting localStorage.

 If Signals land in browsers in the near future, they will be used as the underlying mechanism of the reactive API.